mdakin/matematik/README.md

 # matematik

-A new Flutter test project.
-Nothing serious.
+A new Flutter project.
+This will be the new shizzle the whizzle in education space.